AdobeDocs/destination-sdk.en/help/configure-destination-instructions.md

 ## Step 4: Create destination configuration

 Shown below is an example configuration for a destination template, created by using the `/destinations` API endpoint.
-For more information about this template, refer to [Destination configuration](/help/destination-configuration.md) in the reference documentation.
+For more information about this template, refer to [Destination configuration](/help/destination-configuration.md).

 ```json